genesiscommunitysuccess/docs/docs/tutorials/building-an-application/events/dynamic-events.md

 Configure GENESIS_EVALUATOR in genesis-processes.xml.
 For this we should take a copy of genesis-processes.xml and place it in site-specific/cfg.
 There should be an example there of GENESIS_EVALUATOR we can enable.

 Run **genesisInstall** to verify it works as expected and GENESIS_EVALUATOR and the process appears in mon.

+To set up the dynamic rule, go to the DYNAMIC_RULE table and insert a row.
+Run `SendIt -t DYNAMIC_RULE”`

+, where the csv data resides in file called, DYNAMIC_RULE.csv

+**THIS IS JUST STUFF**

 Create an event handler that will write the csv files to the runtime/position-daily-report folder.
 We could call it EVENT_POSITION_REPORT.